gitautas/veil/README.md

     4. Deserializes the [VIP](./VIP.md) packets sent by the client and replays them using a uinput module
 -   [Ymir:](https://github.com/gitautas/veil-ymir) The main REST API written in go, to be replaced by Vlang once either I or someone adds on gRPC functionality.
 -   [Sigrun:](https://github.com/gitautas/veil-sigrun) this is the program that is responsible for capturing and encoding a GPU framebuffer.
 It currently only targets NVidia based systems due to the simplicity of NvFBC and NvENC SDKs, in theory one should be able to replicate this functionality using AMD&rsquo;s AMF framework, but it is considerably worse documented and whether the required APIs are exposed I&rsquo;m still unsure, if I have more time and resources I could research this a bit more, but currently it is not a priority.
--   Sif: This is a shell script? that will manage pipewire loopback devices, encode them into opus and send them over to Helgi over named pipes.
+-   Sif: This is a program that will manage pipewire loopback devices, encode them into opus and send them over to Helgi over named pipes.
 This is still TODO.
 -   [Kara:](https://github.com/gitautas/veil-kara) This is a vue app that functions as the main client.
 It negotiates a stream, receives the video and audio streams, reads the gamepad data, serializes it and sends it over to Helgi.
-This is currently a very minimal implementation written in pure javascript.

 This architecture is still very early and is intended to change.